tracker1/azure-config-util/README.md

 //   this will return a promise resolving to the *current* configuration
 //   the module will refresh itself every 5 minutes

-//getConfig will return a promise getConfig()
+// getConfig will return a promise azureUtil.getConfig()
   .then(function(config){
     // use configuration
     //  section is the "Section" in the Azure Table